Draggie306/CheatSheets/A level/md/Geography.md

 	- deposition
 	- kinetic energy from glacier movement

+Glaciers themselves can be seen as systems as they have a TON of different inputs and outputs.

 ### Useful key terms
-Terminus - the end of a glacier
+- Terminus - the end of a glacier
-Snout - the end area of a glacier
+- Snout - the end area of a glacier
-Ablation - melting
+- Ablation - melting
-Calving - when chunks of a glacier terminus fall into water Advance - when a glacier is moving forwards; gaining mass balance Recession - when a glacier is retreating; losing mass balance Area of accumulation - the area of a glacier where it is gaining mass Area of ablation/wastage - the area of a glacier where it loses mass Névé - young granular snow
+- Calving - when chunks of a glacier terminus fall into water
+- Advance - when a glacier is moving forwards; gaining mass balance
+- Recession - when a glacier is retreating; losing mass balance
+- Area of accumulation - the area of a glacier where it is gaining mass
+- Area of ablation/wastage - the area of a glacier where it loses mass
+- Névé - young, granular snow
-Firn - névé which has survived a full season (year) of ablation and is partially compacted, and has been recrystallised into a substance denser than névé, an intermediate stage to becoming glacial ice.
+- Firn - névé which has survived a full season (year) of ablation and is partially compacted, and has been recrystallised into a substance denser than névé, an intermediate stage to becoming glacial ice.
-Firn/equilibrium line - the zone on a glacier where accumulation is equal to ablation over a 1-year period Sintering - continued fusion and removal of air as a result of compression by the continued accumulation of snow and ice Aspect - the direction that a slope faces.
+- Firn/equilibrium line - the zone on a glacier where accumulation is equal to ablation over a 1-year period
+- Sintering - continued fusion and removal of air as a result of compression by the continued accumulation of snow and ice
+- Aspect - the direction that a slope faces.
+- Azimuth - the compass direction of an object

 ### The Glacial Budget and Mass Balance